 A commander with the rebel Sudan Liberation Army, Jar El Naby, told VOA that at least five people were killed in attacks Wednesday in northern Darfur.
 He alleges government troops and Janjaweed were responsible.

 At least 50 people are reported to have been killed in recent days.

 The 7,000 African Union peacekeepers in Darfur have been unable to stop violence involving rebel groups, the government, and government-backed militias.

 Darfur rebels began their fight against the Sudanese government in 2003.
-More than three years of fighting in the region have left an estimated 200,000 people dead and displaced some two million others from their homes.
+More than three years of fighting in the region have left an estimated 200,000 people dead and displaced more than two million others from their homes.